nomad-hzb/nomad-baseclasses/docs/tutorial/solar_cells.md

 Create an experimental plan (see: [create_experimental_plan.md](../how_to/create_experimental_plan.md) for a how to guide).
 This could then look like this:
 ![grafik](https://github.com/RoteKekse/nomad-baseclasses/assets/36420750/ba390101-8c28-44ab-a628-724a6d7a7b0e)

-In this case we used standard cleaning, and some variations in the deposition techniques.
+In this case we used standard cleaning, and some variations in the deposition techniques, in this case the anti solvent dropping time.

 ## Measurement